abhaydgarg/Notebook-Archived/src/redux/hooks.md

 ## useSelector()

 ### When it runs
 1. The selector will be run whenever the function component renders (unless its function reference hasn't changed since a previous render of the component so that a cached result can be returned by the hook without re-running the selector's function).
+I do not think it is big deal, whether function run or not.
+All we need to care about the return value that we get because it is what detrmines if component need to be render or not.
+The second point.
 2. Using `useSelector()` will automatically subscribe to the Redux store, and run your selector whenever an action is dispatched.
 But `useSelector()` only forces a re-render if the selector result appears to be different than the last result.
 Just like `connect` that all `mapStateToProps` will run if state get changed.

 ### Difference from mapStateToProps